wdpypere/documentation/docs/components/openstack::nova.md

         - Optional
         - Type: string
         - Default value: kvm
+    - `/software/openstack/openstack_nova_libvirt/images_rbd_pool`
+        - Description: The RADOS pool in which rbd volumes are stored
+        - Optional
+        - Type: string
+    - `/software/openstack/openstack_nova_libvirt/images_type`
+        - Description: VM Images format.
+If default is specified, then use_cow_images flag is used instead of this one.
+Related options: * virt.use_cow_images * images_volume_group
+        - Optional
+        - Type: string
+    - `/software/openstack/openstack_nova_libvirt/rbd_secret_uuid`
+        - Description: The libvirt UUID of the secret for the rbd_user volumes
+        - Optional
+        - Type: type_uuid
+    - `/software/openstack/openstack_nova_libvirt/rbd_user`
+        - Description: The RADOS client name for accessing rbd(RADOS Block Devices) volumes.
+    Libvirt will refer to this user when connecting and authenticating with the Ceph RBD server
+        - Optional
+        - Type: string
  - `/software/openstack/openstack_nova_neutron`
     - Description:
     The Nova hypervisor configuration options in "neutron" Section.